-This week, I was delighted to hold a free training class called ‘How to Safeguard Your Child Against Frenemies, Tricky People and Meanies’ for 80 parents.
+This week, I was delighted to hold a training class called ‘How to Safeguard Your Child Against Frenemies, Tricky People and Meanies’ for 80 parents.
 I love it when parents are open to learning and really embracing a brighter future for their kids.
 If you missed it, you can still sign up for the replay here.

 I was really surprised to learn this week that children aren’t being raised with healthy boundaries – and this is a HUGE problem.
 Without boundaries we leave ourselves wide open to controlling and manipulative relationships.